marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

 PDND Authorization Server Endpoint
 --------------------------------------

-The PDND Authorization Server Endpoint issues Vouchers to Consumers.
-These Vouchers serve as credentials for the Consumer to authenticate with the e-Service.
+The PDND Authorization Server Endpoint issues Vouchers to Participants.
+These Vouchers serve as credentials for the Consumer to authenticate with the e-Service, or to interact with the Interoperability API.

 Voucher Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^